Stay Alive (song): Music video

-The music video for "Stay Alive" was preceded by the release of a 17-second long teaser clip shared across various social media platforms on January 31.
-It featured a partially-animated still from the comic of two of the main characters, Haru (Jimin's character) and Zeha (Jungkook's character), accompanied by an audio excerpt of the song that revealed the lyric "Please you stay alive".
+The music video for "Stay Alive" was preceded by the release of a 17-second long teaser clip shared across various social media platforms on January 31, 2022.
+It featured a partially-animated still from the comic of two of the main characters, Haru (Jimin's character) and Zeha (Jung Kook's character), accompanied by an audio excerpt of the song that revealed the lyric "Please you stay alive".
 The clip accumulated over 400,000 views upon release.

-A theatrical, promotional music video was uploaded to the 7Fates:Chako official YouTube channel on February 11.
+A theatrical, promotional music video was uploaded to the official 7Fates:Chako YouTube channel on February 11, 2022.
 Released together with the single, the video contains a mixture of animated scenes from the webtoon and live-action clips of all seven band members inspired by the webtoon.
 At a runtime of two-and-a-half minutes, the video's audio features a condensed version of the song, rather than the full three-minutes-and-thirty-seconds-long version.